Simone Perrotta: Roma

 Perrotta signed a new one-year extension to his contract with Roma in October 2009, extending his stay at the club until 2011.
 In March 2011, he signed another contract, with basic salary decreased to €2.5 million per season.

 For the 2011–12 season, Perrotta was usually used as a central midfielder alongside Daniele De Rossi and Miralem Pjanić.
 On 20 February 2012, Perrotta signed a new one-year extension to his contract with Roma that will keep him at the club until 2013.
 Perrotta's fixed gross fee for the current season was raised to €2.6 million plus performance bonuses.
 He played 20 matches in the 2011–12 season, failing to score a goal.

 After almost two years without scoring, he scored against Siena on 2 December 2012, giving Roma a 1–2 lead away.
 Roma eventually won the game 1–3, with a brace from Mattia Destro.
 He scored again on 3 March 2013, also in a 3–1 win, against Genoa at the Stadio Olimpico.
-He was substituted on for striker Pablo Osvaldo in the 81st minute and eight minutes later, in the 89th minute, he scored a goal that sealed the match.
+He was substituted on for striker Dani Osvaldo in the 81st minute and eight minutes later, in the 89th minute, he scored a goal that sealed the match.
 After the appointment of Aurelio Andreazzoli as caretaking manager, he received significantly more playing time than under the Czech Zdeněk Zeman.
-He finished the season with 16 league appearances, only four as a starter, with two goals scored; under manager Aurelio Andreazzoli, he was left on the bench in Roma's 1–0 Coppa Italia Final defeat to cross-city rivals Lazio.
+He finished the season with 16 league appearances, only four as a starter, with two goals scored; under manager Aurelio Andreazzoli, he was left on the bench in Roma's 1–0 Coppa Italia final defeat to cross-city rivals Lazio.
 On 29 June 2013, Perrotta announced his retirement from professional football.